Censorship in Sweden: Self-censorship

 The issue of self-censorship within the media has been raised several times in the last ten years.

-In 2011–2012, following a large influx of Islamic immigrants coming to Sweden, neo-nazi Ingrid Carlqvist criticized the government's open approach and described the refugees as "dangerous"; many colleagues and politicians accused her of racism and hate speech, and as an answer she founded the Swedish branch of Free Press Society to fight self-censorship of Swedes.
+In 2011–2012, following a large influx of Islamic immigrants coming to Sweden, neo-Nazi Ingrid Carlqvist criticized the government's open approach and described the refugees as "dangerous"; many colleagues and politicians accused her of racism and hate speech, and as an answer she founded the Swedish branch of the Danish Free Press Society to fight self-censorship of Swedes.
 "Sweden does not have Freedom of Press anymore.
 But not because government took it away, it is because the journalists themselves have abandoned it", she said.
 "Swedish journalists have forgot what their main mission – to scrutinise the powers.
 Instead they try to raise the people to think correctly.
 This has been going on for 15-20 years and was the main reason I left the mainstream-media. ...
 I was then denounced by almost all of my former colleagues, that spread the rumour that I had gone mad."

 The rating agency Freedom House, while rating Sweden very high in all categories, supported her claims in its 2013 assessment of this issue: "Most of the mainstream media view criticism of immigration and Islam as a form of hate speech.
 In December, the tabloid Aftonbladet launched a campaign against nationalist blogs in order to test the limits of the hate speech law.
 It also directly called for a government intervention to shut down a number of the right-wing blogs."